 Baker has been an advocate of contemporary music since her conservatory days.
 She has presented numerous West Coast and/or world premieres of works by composers such as Arvo Pärt, Philip Glass, Don Davis, Vincent Plush, William Bolcom, Stephen Stucky, Donald Crockett, and Charles Amirkhanian, to name a few.

 Prior to joining the Los Angeles Philharmonic, Baker began her career as a member of the San Francisco Symphony Orchestra in 1977, winning an audition while still in graduate school.
 During her tenure with the SFSO she appeared frequently as soloist with orchestras in the Bay area as well as in recital and chamber music engagements.
 She received her Bachelor of Music degree from Oberlin Conservatory as a student of Andor Toth.
 Further study with Josef Gingold at Indiana University led to a Master of Music degree as well as a Performer’s Certificate.
-Baker served as adjunct faculty at the California Institute of the Arts from 1993 to 2005 and is now involved with the Philharmonic’s Youth Orchestra Mentorship Program and Youth Orchestra LA (YOLA).
+Baker served as adjunct faculty at the California Institute of the Arts from 1993-2005 and has been involved with Youth Orchestra Los Angeles (YOLA) at HOLA for many years.